sn0rp/finense/README.md

 - To stop finense, run `screen -X -S finense quit`.

 ## Usage
 If you followed the suggested steps from Setup, the API is now accessible at [localhost:5000](http://localhost:5000).
-All endpoints and errors are fully documented at [docs.finense.snorp.dev](https://docs.finense.snorp.dev).
-As an example, sending a `GET` request or otherwise navigating to [http://localhost:5000/domain/snorp.eth](http://localhost:5000/domain/vitalik.eth) returns the following response:
+All endpoints and errors are fully documented at `docs/index.md` in this repository, linked [here](https://github.com/Snorper/finense/blob/master/docs/index.md).
+As an example, sending a `GET` request or otherwise navigating to [http://localhost:5000/domain/snorp.eth](http://localhost:5000/domain/snorp.eth) returns the following response:
 ```json
 {
     "domain": "snorp.eth",